deptz/augment-ui/QUICK_START.md

 2. Test API directly: `curl http://localhost:8000/health`
 3. Clear browser localStorage and try again
 4. Check Settings → Clear Credentials

+**Note:** If you want to disable the automatic authentication modal, set `VITE_AUTO_AUTH_MODAL=false` in your `.env` file.
+The app will work without authentication, and the modal will only appear when you manually clear credentials in Settings.

 ### No LLM models available